Moc/wrapper/README.md

 Wrapper is based on the original 'Wrap' plugin which was developed by several different people.
 The original README document has been included in the documentation of this plugin.
 More information about the history of the plugin can be found there.

 Specifically, I would like to credit the following authors who worked on the original wrap plugin: McFly, Jeremy2, Juan, SuS and jmstacey.

+Please **do not** contact any of the previously mentioned authors for support with this plugin as they cannot assist you.

 ## Anything else? ##
 Seriously?! :) Well, if there is something going on that is not answered by anything of what is mentioned above, simply drop me an email on github@tijnkuyper.nl.
 I'll get back to you as soon as I can.